1coderookie/BSB-LPB-LAN_EN/docs/chap07.md

 The necessary libraries for the Arduino IDE are already included in the repository of the BSB-LAN software.

-*If you are using an ESP32 board, there is also an alternative possibility to use Xiaomi Mijia BLE sensors.
+*If you are using an ESP32 board, there is also a (unofficial) possibility to use Xiaomi Mijia BLE sensors.
 Please see [chap.
 7.4.4](chap07.md#744-xiaomi-mijia-ble-sensors) for further informations.*

 | Notes |
 |:------|